Cf: JBE, JD

 The principal or supervisor should be present at any parent-teacher conference when there is reason to anticipate an atmosphere of hostility.

-Parents may be required to attend a conference with their student's teacher/ principal/guidance counselor under the following circumstances:
+Parents may be required to attend a conference with their student's teacher/principal/school counselor under the following circumstances:

-When a pupil is removed from a classroom by the teacher, the
+When a student is removed from a classroom by the teacher, the

 teacher may require that the parent, tutor, or legal guardian of the

-pupil have a conference with the teacher in the presence of the principal
+student have a conference with the teacher in the presence of the

-or his/her designee before the pupil is readmitted to the classroom.
+principal or his/her designee before the student is readmitted to

 Upon the third removal from the same classroom during